cmsc330-umd/spring23/projects/project2b/README.md

 ### `sort comparator db`:
   - **Type**: `(person -> person -> int) -> db -> person list`
-  - **Description**: given a function and a db, sort the list of people based on the comparator and return in the form of a person list.
+  - **Description**: given a comparator function and a db, sort the list of people based on the comparator and return in the form of a person list.
 You may use anything from the `Stdlib` or the `List` modules to help you.
    - **Examples**:
   ```ocaml
   let db1 = insert {name="Alice";age=23;hobbies=["Skiing";"golfing"]} newDatabase